Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

 \subsubsection{CityStreet}

-The scene-level counting results on CityStreet are shown in Table \ref{table:CityStreet_results} (``Scene'' column).
+The scene-level counting results on CityStreet are shown in \ref{tab:scene_count} (bottom row) Table \ref{table:CityStreet_results} (``Scene'' column).
 On CityStreet, our multi-view fusion models achieve better results than the comparison methods.
 Compared to PETS2009, CityStreet has larger crowds and more occlusions and scale variations.
-Therefore, the performances of the baseline methods decreases significantly, especially Detection+ReID.
-Our MVMSR model achieves much better performance on CityStreet than all other models.
+Therefore, the performances of the baseline methods decreases significantly, especially Detection+ReID. \zqq{Due to large camera angle change and severe occlusions in the CityStreet dataset, Feature concatenation and Stitching cannot perform well on the larger and more complicated dataset.} Our MVMSR model achieves much better performance on CityStreet than all other models.
 The reason is the 3 views of the CityStreet dataset have larger view angle change than the other two datasets, which can better demonstrate the effectiveness of the rotation selection in the multi-view fusion process.
 Furthermore, similar to the other two datasets, using multi-cameras achieves better scene-level counting performance than using a single camera.